 Learn how to apply techniques for looking at human behavior and appearance, in criminal activity, accidents, historical research, and in displaying the human face and neck.

 Demonstrate techniques to reconstruct appearance from remains, use eye-witness reports, and project possibilities of appearance by means of making age progressions.

-nhance the skills of the anthropologist and sociologist, serious portratist and art student, bio-chemistry and biology student on the forensic investigations track, criminal investigator and those working for justice through the court system, as well as history, psychology, and interdisciplinary studies students.

-1. develop competency by comprehending and analyzing the various practices of the forensic anthropologist in the Criminal Justice System and in the community.
+Develop competency by comprehending and analyzing the various practices of the forensic anthropologist in the Criminal Justice System and in the community.
 The anthropologist as investigator and the techniques used by the anthropologist to recover and analyze skeletal remains, and seek identification of the individual(s) will be examined.

-2. obtain an introduction to Human Osteology, Forensic Anthropology and Archaeology, and Anthropology and Human Rights.
-3. Develop critical thinking skills as a way to attain higher-level thinking and reading skills essential in a culture of diverse and contradictory opinions.
-It is important to consider every variety of opinion in an attempt to determine the truth.
-Opinions from the mainstream of society will be examined.
-Also considered are opinions that may be radical, reactionary or minority as well as those stigmatized by some other uncomplimentary label.
-Students will approach this course with their own opinions on the issues.
-To have a good group of one's own viewpoint, it is necessary to understand the arguments of those with whom one disagrees.
-It can be said that those who do ot completely understand their adversary's opinion do not fully understand their own.
+Obtain an introduction to Human Osteology, Forensic Anthropology and Archaeology, and Anthropology and Human Rights.

+Develop critical thinking skills as a way to attain higher-level thinking and reading skills essential in a culture of diverse and contradictory opinions.